simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 * A transaction "producer" - a Scala/Akka app that generates random credit card transactions and then places those transactions onto a Kafka queue.
-* A transaction "consumer" - also written in Scala, is a Spark streaming job that (a) consumes the messages put on the Kafka queue, and then (b) parses those messages, evalutes the transaction status and then writes them to the Datastax/NuoDB table `transactions`.
+* A transaction "consumer" - also written in Scala, is a Spark streaming job that (a) consumes the messages put on the Kafka queue, and then (b) parses those messages, evalutes the transaction status and then writes them to the NuoDB table `transactions`.
 It also generates rolling summary lines into the `txn_count_min` table every minute.

 Streaming analytics code can be found under the directory `TransactionHandlers/producer` (pre-requisite: make sure you have run the SQL schema create script as described above to create the necessary tables).